-- 3. Run option 4-2-1.

-- 4 System Maintenance

-- 2 Gateway Configuration and DICOM Master Files

-- 1 Display Gateway Configuration Parameters

-- 4. Review the general setup of the DICOM Gateway (number of text data directories, mapped drives for components such as dictionary files, and so on.) and record the location of these directories here:

-- The local directory for images queued for processing

-IMAGE INPUT PATH =

-- 5. If the dictionary files are on a network drive, make sure that the network drive is mapped to the computer on which you run the installation and that the location matches the location that you recorded in step 4 previously - 6.
+- 3. Run option 4-2-1. - 4 System Maintenance - 2 Gateway Configuration and DICOM Master Files - 1 Display Gateway Configuration Parameters - 4.
+Review the general setup of the DICOM Gateway (number of text data directories, mapped drives for components such as dictionary files, and so on.) and record the location of these directories here: - The local directory for images that have been processed IMAGE OUTPUT PATH =..... - 5.
+If the dictionary files are on a network drive, make sure that the network drive is mapped to the computer on which you run the installation and that the location matches the location that you recorded in step 4 previously - 6.
 If you are updating the DICOM Gateway, ensure that Caché is running by checking the Windows taskbar and ensuring that the Caché cube is blue.
 (Version information on the DICOM Gateway can only be updated if Caché is running.) - 7.
-If you are updating the DICOM Gateway and if you have not already done so, for each active menu process/telnet window on the Gateway: - Stop the process (use CTRL+C if needed).
+If you are updating the DICOM Gateway and if you have not already done so, for each active menu process/SSH window on the Gateway: - Stop the process (use CTRL+C if needed).
 (Clicking only closes the window; it does not stop the process.) - Navigate to the main DICOM Gateway menu and enter 5 (Quit). - 8.
-Copy the MAG3_0P162_DICOM_SetUp.exe file to the C: drive on the DICOM Gateway that you are upgrading.
+Copy the most current DICOM patch's exe file to the C: drive on the DICOM Gateway that you are upgrading.